Our governments are slow to act. Politicians are too afraid to act. But most people know that the clock is ticks ever more loudly.

 2. We make most local deliveries and pickups of materials with an electric powered pickup trike.

 3. We mapped our energy use.
-As a result we have installed LED lights and make sure the PCs are completely off when not in use - both factors alone have resulted in significant energy savings.
+As a result we have installed LED lights and make sure the PCs are completely off when not in use - both factors alone have cut our energy use by one third - a significant energy savings.
 We are preparing to install solar panels for home, office and workshop next year.

 4. In the absence of affordable electric vehicles (aside from our trike), we have purchased a second-hand hybrid vehicle.
 For another existing vehicle we are looking into an electric conversion.

 We do what we can.
-You can too!
+You can do it too!